Training

 - Identify the ethical basis for Rogers's emphasis on genuineness.

-- Establish how being genuine can conflict with being empathic.
+- Demonstrate how being genuine can conflict with being empathic.

-- Establish how being genuine can conflict with being accepting.
+- Indicate how being genuine can conflict with being accepting.

 - Relate how personal judgments and convictions influence genuineness.

-- Connect the experience of genuine listening to client healing.
+- Specify how the experience of genuine listening relates to client healing.

 - Differentiate the impact of insincere versus genuine empathy.